 The Green to Gold Active Duty option is a two-year program for eligible active duty enlisted soldiers who can go on to earn a baccalaureate degree or a two-year graduate degree and then can earn an army officer commission.

-There are quite a few benefits of the Army’s Green to Gold program:
+There are quite a few benefits of the Army’s Green to Gold program.
+You will:

-- You will continue to receive your current pay and allowances while you are in the program.
+- Continue to receive your current pay and allowances while you are in the program.

-- You can use the Montgomery GI Bill or the Post-9/11 GI Bill as well as the Army College Fund for educational expenses.
+- Can use the Montgomery GI Bill or the Post-9/11 GI Bill as well as the Army College Fund for educational expenses.